Visva-Bharati University: Controversy

-The university fired the Professor of Economics, Prof Sudipta Bhattacharya for allegedly supporting the student protests against the Vice Chancellor Bidyut Chakraborty's undemocratic action and attempts of saffronisation of the university.
-The university, however claimed that the removal of Professor is based on damaging the academic environment of the university.
-261 academics came out for the support of Prof Sudipta Bhattacharya including Noam Chomsky, Prabhat Patnaik, Utsa Patnaik, Amiya Kumar Bagchi etc.
+The university terminated the services of the Professor of Economics, Sudipta Bhattacharya, for allegedly supporting the student protests against the then Vice-Chancellor Bidyut Chakraborty's undemocratic action and attempts of saffronisation of the university.
+The university, however, claimed that the removal of the professor was to prevent damaging the academic environment of the university.
+261 academics came out in support of Prof. Bhattacharya, including Noam Chomsky, Prabhat Patnaik, Utsa Patnaik, Amiya Kumar Bagchi, etc.

+In April 2022, Sumit Basu, a professor in the Manipuri department of Visva-Bharati was arrested on charges of racially abusing a student.